-Familiarize yourself with your loan statements to keep your eye on principal payments.
-Also stay aware of how much other homes are selling for in your neighborhood.
-You've been paying mostly interest if your closing was fewer than 5 years ago, so your principal probably hasn't lowered much.
+Keep a running total of money going toward the principal.
+You'll want to keep track of the the purchase amounts of the houses that are selling in your neighborhood.
+You've been paying mostly interest if the closing was fewer than 5 years ago, so your principal probably hasn't gone down much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.